QDFlow: A Python package for physics simulations of quantum dot devices: Noise

 The simulations described thus far capture many essential physical features of QD devices but omit one critical ingredient: noise.
 In experimental data, noise strongly influences both the visibility of charge transitions and the reliability of automated analysis.

 To more faithfully emulate experimental conditions, \texttt{QDFlow} includes the \texttt{noise} module, which contains functionality for adding noise to both CSDs and rays, as well as several postprocessing functions designed to mimic effects of experimental measurements.
-The module implements several types of noise, including the white noise, pink ($1/f$) noise, telegraph noise, and latching effects, as well as stray transitions arising from nearby unintended dots~\cite{Darulova20-EDM, Ziegler22-TRA}.
+The module implements several types of noise, including white noise, pink ($1/f$) noise, telegraph noise, and latching effects, as well as stray transitions arising from nearby unintended dots~\cite{Darulova20-EDM, Ziegler22-TRA}.
 Postprocessing functions include adding gate-sensor coupling, adding a $\sech^2 x$ blur, and adding Coulomb peak effects.
 Each noise in \texttt{QDFlow} can be controlled individually, with its magnitude defined relative to the scale of the CSD data, or as a predefined mixture.
 Similar to the physical parameter randomization discussed in Sec.~\ref{sec:data}, \texttt{QDFlow} supports designating the distributions from which each noise parameter is drawn via the \texttt{NoiseRandomization} dataclass.

 Figure~\ref{fig:noise_types}(a) shows an example of a noiseless CSD simulated with \texttt{QDFlow}.
 CSDs with noise implementations adapted from \texttt{QFlow}---white, pink, and telegraph noise and Coulomb peak---are depicted in panels (b), (c), (d), and (e), respectively.
-CSDs with latching, $\sech^2$ blur, unintended QD, and sensor-gate coupling---new to the \texttt{QDFlow}---are presented in panels (f), (g), (h), and (i), respectively.
+CSDs with latching, $\sech^2$ blur, unintended QD, and sensor-gate coupling---new to \texttt{QDFlow}---are presented in panels (f), (g), (h), and (i), respectively.

-The simplest, white noise, is implemented by adding to each pixel a value drawn from a normal distribution with standard deviation given by the magnitude of the white noise.
+The simplest, white noise, is implemented by adding a value drawn from a normal distribution with standard deviation equal to the magnitude of the white noise to each pixel.
 Pink noise is implemented by generating white noise in Fourier space with a uniform random phase and magnitude proportional to $1/\sqrt{f_x^2+f_y^2}$, where $f_x$ and $f_y$ are the components of each point in Fourier space, and then applying an inverse Fourier transform.
+This configuration allows greater variability than telegraph noise.
+Alternatively, \texttt{QDFlow} also provides the option to add pink noise correlated along only the primary measurement axis, which corresponds to the more physical model of pink noise correlated in time.